sonnyjones123/PacmanAI/README.md

 ## Completed for CS 6300 Artificial Intelligence @ University of Utah

 ### Background
 This repository contains information on the multiple projects I completed during CS 6300 Artificial Intelligence.
 This course was broadly based on CS 188 Artificial Intelligence @ at the University of California Berkeley, including curricula and projects.
+Berkeley prohibits that solution code be provided online for the sake of class integrity.
 The projects included implementing AI algorithms in the Pac-Man Gridworld environment to help Pac-Man win without human input.
 The following contains an outline and background information on which specific projects were completed.

 #### Project 1: Search
 This project involved implementing search algorithms for path planning to help Pac-Man search for food and reach a particular location.
 The algorithms implemented include Depth First Search, Breadth First Search, A* Search, and Suboptimal Search.
 Additional topics covered include cost function manipulation and designing heuristics.
 Detailed project information can be found at the following [link](https://inst.eecs.berkeley.edu/~cs188/fa21/project1/#question-8-3-points-suboptimal-search).